Julie Delpy, Chris Rock talk "2 Days in New York"

 Delpy: "When I decided to make a sequel to the film I wanted him to be my new boyfriend.
 And I called his agent, who I happened to know, because I have been fired from every agency in town.
 Actually ICM fired me when I was writing "Sunset" ("Before Sunset"), because they thought I was crazy to write a sequel.
 They thought I was wasting my time and I was crazy.
 They said, 'why are your wasting your time?'
 But, it's OK I am not even mad with the guy that fired me, I am actually friends with him.
 Anyway, so I called his agent, who wasn't the guy that fired me, I knew him way before that, and basically and I said, 'I want to write a film for Chris and me, the sequel to '2 days in Paris.''... an hour later he called me back and said, 'Go For It.'"

 Q. Chris, how was it working with Julie's real-life father?
-(French actor Albert Delpy) Any strange odors, as joked about in the film.
+(French actor Albert Delpy) Any strange odours, as joked about in the film.

 Rock: "No no he smelled like baby powder, he was great."